Jettcodey/sdl/README.md

 ## Thanks
 * [aniworld_scraper](https://github.com/wolfswolke/aniworld_scraper) for the inspiration and showing how it could be done.
 * [Funami580](https://github.com/Funami580) for Developing this Command line utility.
 <p align="right"><a href="#sdl">Back to top</a></p>

+## Legal Notice
+This library is for educational purposes only.
+Downloading or accessing copyrighted content without permission may be illegal in your country.
+I am not responsible for any misuse or legal consequences. **Use at your own risk**.
+<p align="right"><a href="#sdl">Back to top</a></p>